Karim Darwich: Akhaa Ahli Aley

 Darwich joined Akhaa Ahli Aley on loan in summer 2018, with whom he played 18 league games and scored three times in the 2018–19 season.
 He was purchased by Akhaa for the 2019–20 season, scoring a goal in two games in the cancelled league season.

 Darwich had a short loan experience at Ahed in February 2020, playing in the 2020 AFC Cup.

 Ansar

 Darwich joined Ansar from Akhaa on 3 July 2020, in a deal worth $50,000.
 In the 2020–21 season, he helped Ansar win their first league title since 2007, and their 14th overall.
 Darwich also helped Ansar win the double, beating Nejmeh in the 2020–21 Lebanese FA Cup final on penalty shoot-outs.

+Ahed

+On 17 March 2023, Ahed announced the signing of Darwich on a five-year contract.
+He played 33 games during the 2023–24 season, scoring 13 goals and providing five assists.

+Duhok

+In October 2024, Darwich joined Duhok in the Iraqi Stars League.
+He helped the club lift the 2024–25 AGCFF Gulf Club Champions League, after defeating Kuwaiti club Qadsia in the final on 15 April 2025.
+On 18 July 2025, Darwich scored the decisive penalty in the 2025 Iraq FA Cup final, which Duhok won after penalties; he was also the tournament's top scorer with five goals.
+Ten days later, Duhok renewed Darwich's contract for a further season.

 International career

 Born in Germany, Darwich is of Lebanese descent.
 He played for the Lebanon U23s at the 2020 AFC U-23 Championship qualification.
 Darwich made his debut for the senior team in a friendly against Bahrain on 12 November 2020.
+He scored his first goal on 9 June 2023, a penalty against Vanuatu in the Intercontinental Cup.